 Wits RHI has been tackling Africa’s health challenges through science and innovation for over two decades, with an unparalleled track record of implementing sustainable programmes and contributing to health policy.
 This web page sets out to highlight the breadth and scope of our work and presents a brief overview of some of our 72 active projects during 2020.

 While the projects may focus on the areas of sexual reproductive health and HIV, vaccine and infectious diseases, and other emerging issues, the projects cannot be compartmentalised as single-issue solutions.
 Intervention in one area, such as sexual and reproductive health, inevitably has a positive impact on another, such as HIV prevention.

 We currently have a number of studies that are actively recruiting.

-Research Centre, Shandukani and Ward 21 are looking for study participants to join their new and exciting COVID vaccine & antibody and HIV prevention studies.
+Research Centre, Shandukani and Ward 21 CRS are looking for study participants to join their new and exciting COVID vaccine & antibody and HIV prevention studies.

 Accelerating Program Achievements to Control the Epidemic, Lejweleputswa District

 This programme leverages key innovations to ensure a comprehensive package of services that meets the wide-ranging needs of different patient groups across the HIV and TB continuum of care.

 The Wits African Leadership in Vaccinology Expertise (ALIVE) is a vaccinology flagship programme of the University of the Witwatersrand addressing the need for increasing vaccinology research capacity in the African region, and will offer new opportunities for authoritative global research leadership.
 ALIVE is a university-wide partnership of internationally recognised scientists with a breadth of expertise across the discipline of vaccinology and over time will integrate both Wits and external scientists with an emerging interest in this field.

 This initiative enables innovative solutions focusing on the HIV preven¬tion among vulnerable groups during the COVID-19 crisis.